appductionstudios/digitalocean_parse/README.md

 **DOMAIN**

 The domain to use for your parse-server, parse-dashboard as well as mongo database.
-For example, parse.mydomain.com means sets up your environment as follows:
+For example, parse.mydomain.com sets up your environment as follows:

 mongodb: parse.mydomain.com:27017